UEFA Cybersecurity and GDPR course

 This e-learning course aims to encourage responsible behaviour when using digital technology and managing personal data.
 In today’s world, digital information is increasingly targeted by cyberattacks.

-- There is a hacking attack every 39 seconds.
+- Hacks occur every 39 seconds.

 Most of this can be avoided in a few simple steps.
 In seven short modules, participants will learn these steps, other good practices and safe online behaviour.
 This course is a fun learning experience, using gamification and storytelling, to make it accessible to everyone no matter what their level of knowledge in digital technologies.